-LOGNAME Set to the login name of the target user when the -i option is specified, when the set_logname option is enabled in sudoers or when the env_reset option is enabled in sudoers (unless LOGNAME is present in the env_keep list).
-PATH May be overridden by the security policy.
-SHELL Used to determine shell to run with -s option.
-SUDO_ASKPASS Specifies the path to a helper program used to read the password if no terminal is available or if the -A option is specified.
-SUDO_COMMAN ID Set to the command run by sudo.
+Set to the command run by sudo.

 SUDO_EDITOR Default editor to use in -e (sudoedit) mode.
 SUDO_GID Set to the group ID of the user who invoked sudo.
-SUDO_PROMPT Used as the default password prompt.
+SUDO_PROMPT Used as the default password prompt unless the -p option was specified.
 SUDO_PS1 If set, PS1 will be set to its value for the program being run.
 SUDO_UID Set to the user ID of the user who invoked sudo.
 SUDO_USER Set to the login name of the user who invoked sudo.
 USER Set to the same value as LOGNAME, described above.
-USERNAME Same as USER.
 VISUAL Default editor to use in -e (sudoedit) mode if SUDO_EDITOR is not set.
-FILES sudo front end configuration
+FILES